Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: Problem setting and key results

+Therefore, a natural procedure to generalize a collapsible causal measure to a target population is to replace the proportions $p_\text{ S}(X=0)$ (resp. $p_\text{ S}(X=1)$) in \eqref{eq:toy-example-collapsibility} by their counterpart $p_\text{ T}(X=0)$ (resp. $p_\text{ T}(X=1)$) computed on the target population.
+This procedure can be found under various names: \textit{standardization}, \textit{re-weighting}, \textit{recalibration} \citep{miettinen1972standardization, Rothman2000ModernEpidemiology, Bareinboim2014ExternalValidity}.
+We will call it \textit{generalization}, as it follows the work initiated by \cite{stuart2011use}, which explicitly tackles the generalization of a trial with a sample of a target population.
+We show below that procedure from \eqref{eq:toy-example-standardization} is theoretically grounded, for collapsible causal measures.

-\paragraph{Contribution 3: Causal effect measures are not equal when facing population's shift [Section~\ref{sec:generalization}]} Collapsibility is needed when generalizing local effects to another target population using \eqref{eq:toy-example-standardization}.
-But which covariates $X$ must be accounted for in \eqref{eq:toy-example-standardization} for the procedure to be valid?
-Current line of works usually advocate to adjust on all prognostic covariates being shifted between the two populations.
-Using Contribution 2, we will show that some collapsible measures are likely to be more easily generalizable than others, and in particular are likely to require less covariates to adjust on (only the treatment effect modulators, and not all shifted prognostic covariates).
-Illustration from Table~\ref{tab:introduction-diastolic} taken from a real clinical example is in perfect agreement with our findings.
-In this example, the RR is directly generalizable from $P_{\text{ R}}$ to $P_{\text{ T}}$, while the risk difference would need to be adjusted on $X$.
-Note that Section~\ref{sec:generalization} also provides the formula to generalize relative measures such as the risk ratio, while the current literature mostly focuses on risk difference.
+\paragraph*{Contribution 4: All causal measures are not equal when facing a population shift [Section~\ref{sec:generalization}]} Current line of works usually advocate to adjust on all prognostic covariates being shifted between the two populations.
+Using Contribution 2 and 3, we will show that the Risk Difference is likely to be more easily generalizable than other causal measures, as it requires less covariates to adjust on (only the shifted treatment effect modulators, and not all shifted prognostic covariates).
+Other causal measures can be generalized using an extended set of variables via generalization of the conditional outcomes.
+In some specific settings, e.g. when the treatment effect is homogeneous, some measures can be easily generalized as the Risk Ratio in Table~\ref{tab:introduction-diastolic}.